bsantacruz-code/PC-Def-Daemonset-Updater/README.md

 3. Create the ConfigMap resource, this contains data script to execute by the Cronjob.

-- Open `./DefenderUpdater.sh` file and set the variables DAEMONSET_NAME & CONTAINER_NAME with your values, copy all content file.
+- Open `./DefenderUpdater.sh` file and set the variables DAEMONSET_NAME & CONTAINER_NAME with your values (first command below), copy all content file.
 - Replace ConfigMap data section with the content copied above, adjust the format.
 - To avoid error give execution permissions to `./DefenderUpdater.sh` script file.

   ```
+  # Find defender resources created in twistlock namespace:
+  kubectl get all -n twistlock
   # Give execution permissions:
   sudo chmod +x DefenderUpdater.sh
   # Create ConfigMap from yaml template: